Hilton Metal Forging Ltd leads gainers in 'B' group

-Madhav Marbles and Granites Ltd, RPSG Ventures Ltd, Likhitha Infrastructure Ltd and Kriti Industries (India) Ltd are among the other gainers in the BSE's 'B' group today, 25 March 2026.
+BCPL Railway Infrastructure Ltd, Fabtech Technologies Ltd, Eldeco Housing & Industries Ltd and Confidence Petroleum India Ltd are among the other gainers in the BSE's 'B' group today, 27 March 2026.

-Madhav Marbles and Granites Ltd, RPSG Ventures Ltd, Likhitha Infrastructure Ltd and Kriti Industries (India) Ltd are among the other gainers in the BSE's 'B' group today, 25 March 2026.
+BCPL Railway Infrastructure Ltd, Fabtech Technologies Ltd, Eldeco Housing & Industries Ltd and Confidence Petroleum India Ltd are among the other gainers in the BSE's 'B' group today, 27 March 2026.

-Madhav Marbles and Granites Ltd surged 18.31% to Rs 37.86.
+BCPL Railway Infrastructure Ltd soared 14.61% to Rs 70.99.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 100 shares were traded on the counter so far as against the average daily volumes of 14974 shares in the past one month.
+On the BSE, 40909 shares were traded on the counter so far as against the average daily volumes of 13380 shares in the past one month.

-RPSG Ventures Ltd soared 18.00% to Rs 715.9.
+Fabtech Technologies Ltd surged 13.97% to Rs 157.45.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 69905 shares were traded on the counter so far as against the average daily volumes of 2650 shares in the past one month.
+On the BSE, 1.31 lakh shares were traded on the counter so far as against the average daily volumes of 11280 shares in the past one month.

-Likhitha Infrastructure Ltd advanced 16.55% to Rs 158.45.
+Eldeco Housing & Industries Ltd gained 12.59% to Rs 890.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 21136 shares were traded on the counter so far as against the average daily volumes of 5450 shares in the past one month.
+On the BSE, 317 shares were traded on the counter so far as against the average daily volumes of 100 shares in the past one month.

-Kriti Industries (India) Ltd exploded 14.78% to Rs 63.6.
+Confidence Petroleum India Ltd jumped 12.28% to Rs 38.86.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 8269 shares were traded on the counter so far as against the average daily volumes of 3363 shares in the past one month.
+On the BSE, 8.27 lakh shares were traded on the counter so far as against the average daily volumes of 1.55 lakh shares in the past one month.

 Powered by Capital Market - Live News